IvanB475/simple-salary-calc/README.md

 Calculator provides several methods:

 **1. netto**
-- Simplest method that takes 4 parameters: brutto, children, supportedMembers and city and it returns single value, netto salary.
+- Simplest method that takes 4 parameters: brutto, children, supportedMembers and city and it returns single value, netto.
 - children and supportedMembers default to 0 if you don't pass any value, city default to "zagreb".
 ```
 netto = (brutto, children = 0, supportedMembers = 0, city = 'zagreb') => { ... }